Dhanush20-eng/UrbanRide/README.md

 # UrbanRide
-A software for traval in city
+A software for travaling in city